secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 <summary>Stress Leave</summary>

 * A team member with workplace stress that amounts to an illness may take sick leave.
 The [ordinary conditions for sick leave](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/#sick-leave) apply.
-If the team member has been sick for a period of 3 or more consecutive days, the team member may be asked to provide a medical certificate.
 * This leave runs concurrently with GitLab PTO.

+*How to Apply:*
+* Team members must contact `leaves@gitlab.com` to report their leave.
+   - If the team member has been sick for a period of 3 or more consecutive days, the team member may be asked to provide a medical certificate.

-Team members must designate Stress Leave as `Out Sick` in PTO by Roots to ensure that statutory entitlements are properly tracked.
+* To designate and track Stress Leave properly, select as `Out Sick` in PTO by Roots.

 For more information related to this policy, please reivew the [Employment New Zealand website](https://www.employment.govt.nz/leave-and-holidays/other-types-of-leave/stress-leave/)